Top 10 Facts about Yokohama Chicken

 The Yokohama Chicken’s Head and Comb

-Temperament and Behavior of the Yokohama Chicken
+Temperament and Behaviour of the Yokohama Chicken

 Yokohama Chicken’s Smiling and Peaceful Nature